People hiking in snow.

 • Appreciate the legal consequences with guiding as an employee or self-employed

-Co-requisite: First Aid Certificate by end of the course
+Required: First Aid Certificate by end of course

 Back to main Learn page